umbralcalc/umbralcalc.github.io/_posts/learning_simulations_of_the_real_world.md

 By then evaluating these data probabilities at the points which coincide with simulation trajectories, we have an objective which quantifies how close the simulation is to the data.

+When talking about different values for this objective, we often use the terminology 'quality of fit' or 'fit to the data' to describe how close the simulation is to replicating the data, and hence how good the value of the objective is.

 ## Example: Online simulation parameter estimation

 The data probabilities of simulation trajectories can also be interpreted as probabilities of simulation parameters; often accompanied with some simulation noise to account for differences between trajectories even with the same parameters.